 It is vital that African Fat-Tailed Geckos are exposed to 10-12 hours of light each day.
-As they do not bask throughout the daytime, they do not need a strong UVB source (around 2% over a small area).
+As they do not bask throughout the daytime, they do not need a strong UVB light source (around 5% over a small area).

 Either a T8 or a T5 lamp will work for these geckos, and should be mounted to the back of the ceiling, closest to the warmer end, generating a good UV gradient.

 African Fat-Tailed Geckos often spend time in the dark, therefore parts of the enclosure should be covered to provides some darkness.